 The Arizona chapter has always been on the forefront of progress, and BBBS, the national organization, sees the new connector as a positive move.
 “There are many other agencies interested in syncing up Matchforce with their donor database because they’re experiencing the same challenges we were,” said Shull.
 “I hope other chapters can model what we’ve been able to do with MST as it will make it easier for them in the future.”

 Headquartered in Phoenix, Arizona, Banner Health is one of the largest nonprofit health care systems in the United States.
-The system owns 30 acute-care hospitals including three academic medical centers and other related health entities across six states.
+Banner operates 30 hospitals, including three academic medical centers and related health entities across six states.
 Its wide portfolio of services includes insurance, ambulatory, acute, post-acute, pharmacy, lab, and telehealth.